-Last Updated: August 26, 2024
+Last Updated: November 14, 2024

-Listed below are experts, speakers, trainers, and presenters who primarily specialize in subjects related to accessibility and disability and educate others about said subjects.
+Listed below are more than 90 experts, speakers, trainers, and presenters who primarily specialize in subjects related to accessibility and disability and educate others about said subjects.
 Individuals are added through self-submission.
-If you would like to be added to the directory, please fill out the online submission form.

 The purpose of the directory is to promote individuals, not products, businesses, or organizations.